SWKS COVID-19 UPDATE Area sees isolated new cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw five new positive confirmed additional case, with an overall total to 5,780 as of Friday.
-Seward County added zero positive case to its total of 3,867.
-Gray County increased by six cases as of Friday for an overall total of 578.
-Grant County added one case for a total of 951.
-Numbers in other southwest Kansas counties remained constant through Friday.
+Ford County saw three new positive confirmed additional case, with an overall total to 5,784 as of Wednesday.
+Seward County added zero positive case to its total of 3,865.
+Gray County increased by four cases as of Wednesday for an overall total of 584.
+Scott County added two case for a total of 603.
+Wichita County added one case for a total of 218.
+Numbers in other southwest Kansas counties remained constant through Wednesday.

 Finney - 6,110